ChrisBuilds/terminaltexteffects/docs/showroom.md

     --spark-glow-color (XTerm [0-255] OR RGB Hex [000000-ffffff]) Color for the spark glow after a lightning strike. (default: Color Code: ff4d00 Color Appearance: █████)
     --spark-glow-time (int > 0)
+                        Number of frames to display each color in the post-lightning spark cooling gradient.
+Increase to slow down the cooling animation. (default: 18)
-                        Duration, in number of frames, for the cooling animation for post-lightning sparks. (default: 18) --storm-time (int > 0)
+    --storm-time (int > 0)
                         Duration, in seconds, the storm will occur. (default: 12) --final-gradient-stops (XTerm [0-255] OR RGB Hex [000000-ffffff]) [(XTerm [0-255] OR RGB Hex [000000-ffffff]) ...]